 And that, my friends, is when I fell in love with street art.

-The Mission District is one of the world’s largest collections of street art..it’s practically a free public museum!
+The Mission District murals are one of the world’s largest collections of street art..it’s practically a free public museum!
 Some of the murals are political, others historical, and some are just fun!
 Topics from immigrant history, human rights, gentrification, to the environment are on display.

 HERE ARE JUST A FEW OF OUR FAVORITES:

-Have you seen the Mission District street art in San Francisco?
+Have you seen the Mission District murals in San Francisco?
 I wrote all about the rest of our San Francisco fun HERE if you want more tips on exploring the city with kids.